webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Was-Foretold.md

 ---
 aliases:
-  - Was Foretold
+- "Was Foretold"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/
-title: Was Foretold
-collection: Foci
-kind: Compendium
 ---

 ## Was Foretold
 You are the "chosen one," and prophecy, prediction, prognostication, or some other method of determination expects great things of you one day.